 Knowing about the employer will help you prepare a job interview strategy and appropriate questions and points to emphasize.

 Screening job interviews are rather brief, usually lasting 30-60 minutes.
-During that time, the employer will want you to elaborate on experiences outlined in your resume or application, and will describe the organization and available position.
-If the employer is impressed with your performance in this interview, they will invite you to a second (and perhaps third or forth) job interview.
+During that time, the employer will want you to elaborate on experiences outlined in your resume or application and will describe the organization and available position.
+If the employer is impressed with your performance in this interview, they will invite you to a second (and perhaps third or fourth) job interview.

 The second job interview process is longer, lasting anywhere from two hours to a whole day.
 It could include testing, lunch or dinner, a facility tour and a series of interviews with various employers.
 You should come away from the second interview with a thorough understanding of the work environment and job responsibilities and have enough information to decide on a job offer should one be extended.

 Each job interview follows a rather predictable communication pattern of warm-up, information exchange and wrap-up conversations.

 During the first few minutes of the interview warm-up, the interviewer will be formulating a first and perhaps lasting impression of you.
 How you greet the interviewer, the firmness of your handshake, the way you are groomed and dressed, will all be a part of this initial impression.